 The Pembina Manitou Archive retains the right to inspect the product where an object or photograph from its collection is to be used in an advertisement or promotional display, to ensure the use is consistent with the organization's mandate and the author's intent and, where appropriate, the source is appropriately credited.

-If you would like to contact us, please use the email address:
+If you would like to contact us, please use the email address

-or on facebook at:
+or find us on facebook at

 The Pembina Manitou Culture and Heritage Association sees as its purpose to: